gil-sasi/portfolio/instructions.md

 Translate pages hebrew/english do not use HARDCODED text

 do not use 'any' variable in my code, i want to upload it to vercel!

+I am using redux toolkit, and user is storage in state.auth.user - make sure you know that

+Do not use hardcoded text in pages/new pages. always translate hebrew/english in the src/i18n/config.ts